 London is such a large and varied city that it's easy to get lost, both in planning a trip and in the city itself.
 I have to recommend making your home base in Covent Garden - a gorgeous pocket in the center of the city that has everything you'll need during your stay!

 Various factors go into picking a hotel for a lengthy vacation, but location within the city you’re hoping to learn to get to know has got to be #1.
-And you cannot beat Covent Garden.
-Most tourists end up in Mayfair ($$$$) or Westminster (thinking they’re near the sights) only to find that St Paul’s is not even remotely walkable and it’s quite a journey to the inevitable London Eye trip.
+While walking in London is easy, and the Tube is extremely accessible, you definitely want to make sure that you're picking a location that is both central to what you want to do and desirable in and of itself.
+Many tourists looking for a high end experience end up in Mayfair ($$$$) or Westminster (thinking they’re near the sights) only to find that St Paul’s is not even remotely walkable and it’s quite a journey to the inevitable London Eye trip.
 From Covent Garden, we spent many an evening having a relaxing, after-hours drink in the City, then strolling along the Thames after a long day shopping at Fortnum's.
 All on foot (with the caveat, of course, that are huge walkers).
 You’re about a 20-minute walk from St Paul’s and a 24-minute walk from Westminster Abbey.
 You can tour the two greatest royal wedding locations all on foot - what more could you ask for?
 Additionally, taking the Heathrow Express, getting to the airport is about as easy as it can ever be from Central London - the Express drops you at Paddington Station, and then I'd recommend a quick cab ride over to Covent Garden.

-Covent Garden itself has amazing shopping - from classic, luxury mainstays like Chanel and Dior to great English names like Mulberry, if you're looking for a relaxed shopping experience, look no further.
+The structure itself and surrounding streets have amazing shopping - from classic, luxury mainstays like Chanel and Dior to great English names like Mulberry, if you're looking for a relaxed shopping experience, look no further.
 A recent favorite of mine is The Cambridge Satchel Company, which offers a variety of simple, tasteful leather bags, generally around $150-$250.
 Walking just outside the confines of the Garden, you'll find Eileen Fisher, H&M, and Barbour, among many others.

 Covent Garden overflows with dining options, all the way from The Ivy to Pret.
-Caution - unless you’re going to a show, avoid arriving at a restaurant in this area from 6-7.
+But first, a very important note of caution for first timers - unless you’re going to a show, avoid arriving at a restaurant in this area from 6-7.
 Shows start at 7:30, and many an unsuspecting American attorney (oh wait, at least just these two), has wandered around Covent Garden at 6, unable to get into any restaurants and eventually finding one with completed harassed waitstaff trying to get everyone else out to their 7:30 show.
 A personal favorite of mine is The Ivy.
-Yes, I know it’s no longer David Beckham (or his modern day equivalent)’s favorite hot spot, but it’s still a very nice restaurant and, if it were a hot spot, I couldn’t get in.
+Yes, I know it’s no longer David Beckham (or his modern day equivalent)’s favourite hot spot, but it’s still a very nice restaurant and, if it were a hot spot, I at least still couldn’t get in.
 Her Majesty, not a frequenter of restaurants, dined here in 2017.
-So go, have a wonderful dinner, visit a London landmark, and stumble across the street to The Mousetrap.
+So go, have a wonderful dinner, visit a London landmark, and then amble across the street to The Mousetrap, just in time for the show!

 Covent Garden has its own tube station, of the same name.
 DO NOT TAKE THE STAIRS.
 Enough said.
 Charing Cross Station is a 10 minute walk along the Strand.
 From there, you're easily connected to a number of the large London train stations, from which you can catch trains for any day trips you might be planning.
 Additionally, Waterloo Station is easily walkable (on the other side of the Thames).
 For more on day trips from London - check out the post on visiting the U.K. by train.

-HOTEL: We loved The Waldorf Hilton Covent Garden.
+We loved The Waldorf Hilton Covent Garden.
 Located on a little crescent off of the Strand, it has nice, clean rooms, door attendants, and was extremely quiet in the room at night.
 We opted for a fairly large room, as we had such an extended stay.
-Kettle in the room (always important, in my opinion!!) stocked with tea and instant coffee.
+There was a kettle in the room (always important, in my opinion!!) stocked with tea and instant coffee.
 As a thoughtful touch, they brought us a few little treats, including a bottle of 🍷.

 If you’re looking for the high end luxury experience in this area, check out The Savoy.
 Now owned by Fairmont, it’s unforgettable luxury (with a hefty price tag).